Jaldapara National Park

-Today, the park has the largest population of the Indian one-horned rhinoceros in the state, an animal threatened with extinction, and is a Habitat management area (Category IV).
-The nearby Chilapata Forests is an elephant corridor between Jaldapara and the Buxa Tiger Reserve.
-Nearby is the Gorumara National Park, also known for its population of Indian rhinoceros.
-The Office of the Divisional Forest Officer, Jaldapara Office is situated at Nilkuthi, Cooch Behar and the Office of the Assistant Wildlife Warden is situated at the heart point of the national park, i.e. Madarihat.
+It is a habitat management area.

+Today, Jaldapara National Park has the largest population of the Indian rhinoceros in the state.

 History

-Toto tribes and Mech Tribes (Bodos) used to stay in this area before 1800.
+Toto and Mech tribes (Bodos) used to stay in this area before 1800.
 At that time this place was known as "Totopara".
-Formerly Jaldapara Wildlife Sanctuary (JWLS; established in 1941) has been elevated to Jaldapara National Park (JNP) in May 2014 and is primarily meant for the conservation of Indian Rhino.
+Formerly Jaldapara Wildlife Sanctuary, established in 1941, has been elevated to Jaldapara National Park in May 2014 and is primarily meant for the conservation of the Indian rhinoceros.

 Flora and fauna

 The forest is mainly savannah covered with tall elephant grasses.
 The main attraction of the park is the Indian one-horned rhinoceros.
 The park holds the largest rhino population in India after Kaziranga National Park in Assam.
-Other animals in the park include Indian leopard, Indian elephants, sambar, barking deer, spotted deer, hog deer, wild boars, and gaur.
-A floristic investigation was made during 2016 – 2018 to observe the tree diversity and their present status in the Jaldapara National Park (JNP) which is situated in the Dooars region of West Bengal, India.
+Other animals in the park include Indian leopard, Indian elephant, sambar, barking deer, chital, hog deer, wild boar and gaur.
+A floristic investigation was made during 2016–2018 to document the tree diversity and their present status in the Jaldapara National Park.
 A total of 294 species of trees belonging to 189 genera and 63 families, including 4 species of gymnosperms were recorded.

-Jaldapara is a paradise for bird watchers.
-It is one of the very few places in India, where the Bengal florican is sighted.
-The other birds to be found here are the crested eagle, Pallas's fish eagle, shikra, Finn's weaver, jungle fowl, peafowl (peacock), partridge, and lesser pied hornbill.
-Pythons, monitor lizards, kraits, cobras, geckos, and about eight species of fresh water turtles can also be found here.

-Many of the animals in the park are endangered, like the Indian one-horned rhino and elephants.